mongodb/docs/source/includes/install-hosted-server.rst

 Unlike the SaaS version of MMS `provided by 10gen
 <https://mms.10gen.com>`_, On-Prem MMS stores user accounts in the
-local MongoDB instance that supports the MMS instance.
+local MongoDB instance.
 When you sign into the On-Prem MMS instance for the first time, the system will prompt you to register and create a new "group" for your deployment.